How Soft Markets Are Creating Massive Investor Profits for Property Investors in Kenya

 Wherever you see the phrase ‘quick sale’ or ‘distressed property’ right there is your motivated seller!
 This individual is hard-pressed for liquid resources (i.e. cash) to finance some other priority which itself has been triggered by the occurrence of some unprecedented/unexpected or unplanned event or circumstance.

-• Unplanned events: An individual may accrue additional financial costs associated with the relocation of family out of the country for reasons of employment or to meet the cost of additional financial burdens associated with, hospitalization or educational requirements for a family member and so on.
+• Unplanned events: An individual may accrue additional financial costs associated with the relocation of family out of the country for reasons of employment or to meet the cost of additional financial burdens associated with hospitalisation or educational requirements for a family member and so on.
 This, in turn, may necessitate the disposal of assets within the shortest possible time to raise the funds to make this possible.

-• Calamity: this includes the loss of income, hospitalization and even loss of life.
+• Calamity: this includes the loss of income, hospitalisation, and even loss of life.
 For instance, an individual who has lost their source of income is highly motivated to make a quick sale of a mortgaged property at a time of sharply spiking interest rates.

 • Sometimes, quick sales are driven by a combination of events; individual circumstances unique to a seller which are then aggravated by occurrences in the market.
-For example, an investor who purchased a property on a mortgage may want to sell the property before racking up stiff penalties and interest – and well before the auctioneers come calling – in the event that they have lost their income.
-A combination of events such as the loss of a job combined with a mortgaged property in a scenario of spiralling interest rates and growing family needs may necessitate the quick disposal of that property to enable the investor cope in deteriorating circumstances.
+For example, an investor who purchased a property on a mortgage may want to sell the property before racking up stiff penalties and interest – and well before the auctioneers come calling – if they have lost their income.
+A combination of events such as the loss of a job combined with a mortgaged property in a scenario of spiralling interest rates and growing family needs may necessitate the quick disposal of that property to enable the investor to cope in deteriorating circumstances.

 Striking a rapport with a motivated seller is a great way to establish a baseline for negotiation on price and other terms.
 It is equally important to establish the reasons for the sale as this will also provide you with more insight on how to negotiate the acquisition and possibly give you some more flexibility on the terms and conditions.